-The Unreleased Licenses from Media Blasters' Deal With Enoki Films USA [Licensed in 2002]
+The Unreleased Enoki Films Titles from Media Blasters [Licensed in 2002]

 Engage Planet Kiss Dum [Licensed in 2007]

-Kiss Dum is, oddly enough, an anime that just won't lay down and die without a fight.
-Running throughout 2007 for a total of 26 episodes, Engage Planet Kiss Dum is probably more well-known for its production stories instead of its actual story; the show was, essentially, Satelight's test to see how well they could handle a show similar Macross, which was proven when the company would do Macross Frontier later on.
+This is, oddly enough, an anime that just won't lay down and die without a fight.
+Running throughout 2007 for a total of 26 episodes, Engage Planet Kiss Dum is probably more well-known for its production stories instead of its actual story.
+The show was, essentially, Satelight's test to see how well they could handle a show similar Macross, which was proven when the company would do Macross Frontier later on.
 Also, the man behind the entire production, Yasuchika Nagaoka (director of the Banner of the Stars series & Godannar), apparently suffered an anxiety attack shortly before the show debuted on television.
-Unfortunately, Nagaoka never wrote down anything regarding the story and his plans for the show, outside of a partially-completed storyboard for episode 1, so the crew & new director Eiichi Sato (director of Slayers Next & Fortune Quest L) effectively made an entire 26-episode TV series as it aired.
+Unfortunately, Nagaoka never wrote down anything regarding the story and his plans for the show, outside of a partially-completed storyboard for Episode 1, so the crew & new director Eiichi Sato (Slayers Next, Fortune Quest L) effectively made an entire 26-episode TV series as it aired.
 The reason the show "won't lay down & die without a fight" is because in 2008 the show was remade and aired on the Bandai Channel as Engage Planet Kiss Dum R, which featured extra footage and apparently fixed some of the problems the original show had.
-Then early last year it was revealed that Kiss Dum R might get a Blu-Ray boxset release, complete with even more new footage, if there were enough pre-orders.
+Then, early last year, it was revealed that Kiss Dum R might get a Blu-Ray boxset release, complete with even more new footage, if there were enough pre-orders.
 Finally, in June of last year, the BD boxset received enough pre-orders to go into production, but I don't think it has come out yet in Japan.

 Lupin the 3rd: Legend of the Gold of Babylon [Licensed in 2005]

-Mirai Robo Daltanious & Kousoku Denjin Albegas (a.k.a.
-The Voltrons that Never Were) [Licensed in 1984]
+Mirai Robo Daltanious & Kousoku Denjin Albegas [Licensed in 1984]

 Okay, this entry isn't actually about any sort of home video release specifically, though that would be an eventuality in this case, but rather this is about television airing.
-World Events Productions' morphing of Beast King GoLion & Armored Fleet DaiRugger XV into two Voltron series isn't unknown by any means, but the stories behind the two shows that missed their chances into becoming Voltrons aren't as well-known.
-Back when WEP was looking into creating Voltron they contacted Toei and looked at a mech anime named Mirai Robo Daltanious, which was the last title mech anime legend Tadao Nagahama ever worked on before his death (he actually died shortly before it debuted).
-Legend has it that WEP actually did adapt at least one episode of Daltanious into their Voltron story and it was test-marketed in some some areas of California & Hawaii, though there are seemingly no recordings of this around.
+World Events Productions' morphing of Beast King GoLion & Armored Fleet DaiRugger XV into the two Voltron series isn't unknown by any means, but the stories behind the two shows that missed their chances into becoming Voltrons aren't as well-known.
+Back when WEP was looking into creating Voltron they contacted Toei and looked at a mech anime named Mirai Robo Daltanious, which was the last title mech anime legend Tadao Nagahama ever worked on before his death.
+WEP has admitted that they actually did adapt at least one episode of Daltanious as Voltron, and it was test-marketed in some some areas of California & Hawaii, though WEP has also stated that they have no idea how to share it all these years later.
 Anyway, WEP liked the results and they told Toei to give them the show "with the lion in it".
-For some reason Toei confused this request as WEP asking for GoLion, which featured five lions instead of Daltanious' one, so WEP got this brand-new show that they were unfamiliar with.
+For some reason, Toei confused this request as WEP asking for GoLion, which featured five lions instead of Daltanious' one, so WEP got this brand-new show that they were unfamiliar with.
 The rest, as the saying goes, is history and Daltanious ended up becoming, as I jokingly call it, "Prototype Voltron".
 Anyway, Voltron became a gigantic hit in North America and WEP adapted DaiRugger XV into the second Voltron show.
 WEP then started looking into adapting a third show, Kousoku Denjin Albegas, into a third series, Voltron of the Middle Universe or "Gladiator Voltron", and Matchbox even got some toys out into stores to help promote the upcoming show.
 Unfortunately, Vehicle Voltron wasn't all too popular and WEP decided that instead of producing a new show they would instead re-air the original "Lion Force" Voltron, which was still popular.
-It's interesting that the Voltron series was only made up of two animes, yet four were involved in the overall production.
+It's interesting that the Voltron series was only made up of two anime, yet four were involved in the overall production.
 Just imagine if Daltanious was used instead of GoLion, or if Albegas actually was adapted into "Gladiator Voltron" (in a funny coincidence, Daltanious is formed by a lion, a vehicle, & human-like/"gladiator" robot).

 Riki-Oh the Animation [Licensed in 2006]